RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Manage file permissions using Linux command/readme.md

 **5. Change directory permissions**

 This setp require modification of a directory permissions The files and directories in the projects directory belong to the researcher2 user.
 Only researcher2 should be allowed to access the drafts directory and its contents.
 I used a Linux command to modify the permissions accordingly.

+### Project Impact

+The Project makes the organization safer and more organized.
+By checking who has access to files and fixing any incorrect permissions, you help:

+- **Protect sensitive research data** from people who shouldn’t see it.
+- **Make sure only the right users have the right access** so the system stays secure.
+- **Prevent mistakes or misuse**, which reduces the chance of security problems.
+- **Support the research team**, because they get the access they need without delays.
+- **Keep the system clean and easy to manage** in the future.